Pilner/MelodynityPage/readme.txt

-﻿Click on `start.bat` to start the server
+﻿Click on `startserver.bat` to start the server

  Ctrl+C to end the server